iSOLveIT/mkdocs-pdf-generate/docs/docs/index.md

 ## Requirements

-- MkDocs version 1.3.0 or higher
+1. This package requires MkDocs version 1.0 or higher (0.17 works as well)
-- Python 3.8 or higher
+2. Python 3.8 or higher
+3. WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
+Please follow the installation instructions for your platform carefully:
+    - [Linux][weasyprint-linux]
+    - [MacOS][weasyprint-macos]
-- WeasyPrint
+    - [Windows][weasyprint-windows]
+4. `pdftotext` depends on some packages.
+See the [documentation](https://pypi.org/project/pdftotext/) for more information.
+5. Explicit support for your mkdocs theme is probably required.
+As of now, the only supported theme is [mkdocs-material][mkdocs-material].
+   A generic version will just generate the PDF files and put the download link into a `<link>` tag.

 ## Installation

-**Install package with pip**
+**Install package with pip:**

 === "Linux & MacOS"